Back to articles list Articles Cookbook

 • Ensures better privacy with more comprehensive and granular controls for data collection and usage.

-Google Analytics 4 introduces innovative features, such as advanced tracking capabilities and user-centric measurement, resulting in improved reporting in GA4.
+Google Analytics 4 introduces features such as advanced tracking capabilities and user-centric measurement, resulting in improved reporting in GA4.
 With Google Analytics 4, you get a complete view of the customer lifecycle with an event-based measurement model across websites and apps.
 That's a lot of data.
 By using this data well, you can improve your ROI with data-driven attribution and reduce user drop-off, all the while reducing the time spent on analyzing customer journeys.

 The new opportunities provided by Google Analytics 4, combined with the speed and scalability of SQL, produce astonishing results.
 Let's see how this works.